 3. Immediate Vesting:

 While a participant’s elective deferrals are always immediately vested, company contributions can take up to six years to vest depending upon the plan.
-Twenty-five of the Top 30 plans offer immediate vesting of company contributions thus ensuring that the money in their account is theirs to keep.
-The Bristol-Myers Squibb Company Savings and Investment Program is the only plan within the Top 30 list that requires five years of employment to become fully vested.
+Twenty-one of the Top 30 plans offer immediate vesting of company contributions thus ensuring that the money in their account is theirs to keep.
+There are two plans on the Top 30 list that requires six years of employment to become fully vested.

 4. Low Fees:

 Plan costs can greatly affect investment returns therefore altering participant account balances.
-BrightScope’s Total Plan Cost (TPC) calculations include investment expense ratios, administrative costs and also fund-level trading and transaction costs.
-Among plans found in this year’s Top 30 list, the average Total Plan Cost has dropped by 5 basis points to 0.61%.
-The ExxonMobil Savings Plan has the lowest Total Plan Cost.
-This is largely due to the company paying for most plan expenses instead of passing that cost to the participants.
-Many companies within the Top 30 list pay for plan administration expenses in order to provide a plan with low and competitive fees.
+BrightScope’s Total Plan Cost (TPC) calculations include investment expense ratios and administrative costs.
+Among plans found in this year’s Top 30 list, the average Total Plan Cost has dropped by 1.5 basis points to 0.29%.
+GlaxoSmithKline Retirement Savings Plan has the lowest Total Plan Cost at just 6 basis points, as the company pays for some plan expenses directly from corporate treasury.

 5. High Participation Rates: